Foundation Repair Company in the Dallas/Fort Worth, Texas, Area

 Knowing what foundation soil you’re dealing with is vital for repair solutions.
 It’s much easier for water to pass through sand or sandy loam soil, so foundations with this soil type are much less likely to expand and cause cracking or bowing.
 In contrast, clay soil will absorb water, causing the opposite reaction, inevitably exuding pressure on your foundation.

 The layers of soil also play a role in your foundation’s health.
 The active zone is generally the most problematic area as it’s much more affected by moisture or weather changes.

 But even though the active zone is more of a surface zone, it could be as far as 30 feet below the surface of your property.
-Vesta Foundation Solutions has the expertise and tools to repair foundation soil problems of any magnitude and at any layer of soil.
+Our Dallas foundation repair company has the expertise and tools to repair foundation soil problems of any magnitude and at any layer of soil.